dancasey-ie/CDS-Water-Level-Indicator-Scripts/README.md

 # CDS-Water-Level-Indicator-Scripts
 Scripts developed during Copernicus Climate Data Store Adaptation Application course

+You can view the charts by selecting them from teh index page - https://dancasey-ie.github.io/CDS-Water-Level-Indicator-Scripts/index.html

 Notes:
 -------------
 * The output of the scripts are HTML interactive Plolty.py charts that can be opened in your browser